 Swim gear

-So be sure to pack a swimsuit (I have one of these in white and red for that Baywatch effect and here’s an option for the fellas) and some quick-drying shorts that can double as your walking out and about wear and for your time spent in the water (I have a pair like these and here’s an option for men).
+I’d recommend bringing along a swimsuit (I have one of these in white and red for that Baywatch effect and here’s an option for the fellas) and some quick-drying shorts that can double as your walking out and about wear and for your time spent in the water (I have a pair like these and here’s an option for men).
 No one likes swamp butt!

 Casual clothing

-I like to know the vibe of the city I’m visiting- for example, New York City and Tokyo are very fashion forward, whereas Palm Springs has kind of an upscale desert hipster aesthetic.
+I like to know the vibe of the city I’m visiting- for example, New York City and Tokyoare very fashion forward, whereas Palm Springs has kind of an upscale desert hipster aesthetic.

 Seattle has a very laid back culture and you’ll be hard pressed to find any restaurant or bar in the city where you’ll be out of place wearing a decent pair of jeans.
 If you do want to fit in, you’ll never go wrong with packing a flannel shirt (like this or this)- there are days where my whole work team will show up to work, all wearing plaid!